Diagonal property and weak point property of higher rank divisors and certain Hilbert schemes: Introduction

 Let us now go through the chronology of this paper in a bit more detail.
 The manuscript is arranged as follows.
 In Section \ref{sec: dp and wpp}, we recall the definitions of the diagonal property and the weak point property for a smooth projective variety and talk about a relation between these two properties.
 Moreover, for a smooth projective curve $C$ over $\mathbb{C}$, we recall a couple of relevant results about the variety $\Sym^d(C)$ and the Quot scheme $\Quot^{d}_{\mathcal{O}_C^n}$.
 In Section \ref{sec: Higher rank divisors}, we recall the definition of $(r,n)$-divisors on $C$ \& the ind-variety made out of such divisors.
 We then precisely define, what we mean by the diagonal property and the weak point property of an ind-variety and prove the following theorems followed by that. \begin{theorem} Let $C$ be a smooth projective curve over $\mathbb{C}$.
 Also let $r\geq 1$ and $n$ be two integers.
 Then the ind-variety of $(r,n)$-divisors having integral slope on $C$ has the weak point property. \end{theorem} \begin{theorem} Let $C$ be a smooth projective curve over $\mathbb{C}$ and $n$ any given integer.
-Then the ind-variety of $(1,n)$-divisors on $C$ has the diagonal property. \end{theorem} In Section \ref{sec: Hilbert scheme}, we deal with the Hilbert scheme associated to a polynomial $P$ and its good partition.
+Then the ind-variety of $(1,n)$-divisors on $C$ has the diagonal property. \end{theorem} We end Section \ref{sec: Higher rank divisors} by showing some more properties of the ind-variety of $(1,n)$-divisors on $C$, as in \ref{Main_Theorem_2}, which are very much useful in the context of studying Barth-Van de Ven-Tyurin-Sato theorem (cf. \cite{PT}).
+We obtain the following theorem to be precise. \begin{theorem} Let $C$ be a smooth projective curve over $\mathbb{C}$ and $n$ any given integer.
+Then the ind-variety of $(1,n)$-divisors on $C$ is a locally complete linear ind-variety. \end{theorem} As an immediate consequence, we calculate the Picard variety of this ind-variety. \begin{corollary} Let $C$ be a smooth projective curve over $\mathbb{C}$ and $n$ any given integer.
+Then the Picard group of the ind-variety of $(1,n)$-divisors on $C$ is $\Pic(J(C))\oplus \mathbb{Z}$. \end{corollary} In Section \ref{sec: Hilbert scheme}, we deal with the Hilbert scheme of a curve associated to a polynomial $P$ and its good partition.
 E.~Bifet has dealt with these schemes in \cite{B}.
 Moreover, he showed that the Quot scheme $\Quot_{\mathcal{O}_C^r}^P$ can be written as disjoint union of some smooth, the torus $\mathbb{G}_m^r$-invariant, locally closed vector bundles over the mentioned Hilbert schemes.
 Here, we talk about the diagonal property of such Hilbert schemes and found the exact number of such schemes.
 Towards that, we first prove the following lemma. \begin{lemma} Let $n$ be a given positive integer.
 Then any partition of $n$ is also a good partition of $n$ and vice versa. \end{lemma} In the Lemma \ref{lemma_1}, we interpret the integer $n$ as a constant polynomial and therefore it makes sense to talk about good partition of $n$.
 We then deal with the products of projective spaces corresponding to distinct partitions of same length of a given integer $n$ and show the following:

 \begin{proposition} Let $n$ be a positive integer.
 Let $(m_1,m_2,\ldots,m_s)$ and $(n_1,n_2,\ldots,n_s)$ be two distinct partitions of $n$ of same length $s$.
 Then $\mathbb{P}^{m_1}\times \mathbb{P}^{m_2}\times \cdots \times \mathbb{P}^{m_s}$ is not isomorphic to $\mathbb{P}^{n_1}\times \mathbb{P}^{n_2}\times \cdots \times \mathbb{P}^{n_s}$. \end{proposition}